mjke87/wordpress-theme-mindad/readme.txt

 1. Install the theme as usual via the WordPress Backend or download manually install it as follows:
  _Appeareance > Themes > Add Themes > Uploads Themes_
 2. Navigate to _Appeareance > Themes_ then activate the _mindad_ WordPress theme
-3. Go to _Settings > General_ and set a nice site title and tagline; the theme will display these in the header on every site
-4. Go to _Pages_ and create two new empty pages
-   1. A homepage
-   2. A blog archives page
-5. Go to _Settings > Reading_ and make sure the option _Your homepage displays_ is set to _A static page_
-   1. As _Homepage_ choose the previously created homepage; the theme will display the latest blog post on the front page
-   2. As _Posts Page_ choose the previously created archives page; the theme will display a list of all blog posts sorted by year and month on this page

-You're all set.

 == Configuration ==
-All of the below is optional, but recommended.
+Most of the theme configuration can be done in the theme customizer.
+It's all optional, but recommended to have at least a look.
+First of, in your WordPress backend head over to _Appearance > Customize_ to load up the theme customizer.

+= Site Identity
+In the site identity section it is strongly recommended to set a nice _Site Title_ and _Tagline_, as the theme will display these in the header on *every* site.

+If you wish to use a favicon for your site, you can upload a custom image as a _Site Icon_ right here as well.
+For further information about favicons check the [instructions from WordPress](https://codex.wordpress.org/Creating_a_Favicon).

-= Search Page =
+= Colors
-Go to pages and create a new empty search page, then on the right-hand side select _Template > Search_.
-Publish it and link to it as you wish.
+In the color section you can change some of the theme colors using the theme customizer.

-= Header Menu =
+= Menus
+In the menus section you have the possibility to create menu and have them displayed in the header and/or footer.
+Both menus are optional, if no menu is assigned to a menu slot, nothing will be displayed by the theme.

-Go to _Appeareance > Menus_ and create a new menu for the header; add all links you need and make sure the _Display location_ is set to _Header menu_.
-The menu will be hidden by default and is accessible via a menu button which is displayed next to the tag line in the header.
+Note that the header menu will be hidden by default and is accessible via a menu button which is displayed next to the tag line in the header.
 On mobile devices the button is displayed in the bottom right hand corner to improve [Thumb Reachability](http://uxmovement.com/mobile/why-mobile-menus-belong-at-the-bottom-of-the-screen/) according to the floating action button standard of the material design guide.
+Furthermore, the header menu works entirely without JavaScript, which makes it possible for the theme to leave out any _*.js_ files at all.

+= Homepage Settings
+Please follow this instructions carefully to ensure a correct behavior of your website:

+1. Make sure the option _Your homepage displays_ is set to _A static page_.
+2. In the _Homepage_ settings click new page, set a title (e.g. _Home_) and click add to create a new empty page; now select this page, or choose any previously created homepage.
+The theme will display the latest blog post prominently on the front page.
+3. In the _Posts Page_ settings click new page, set a title (e.g. _Archives_) and click add to create a new empty page; now select this page, or choose any previously created archives page.
+The theme will display a list of all blog posts sorted by year and month on this page.

-= Footer Menu =
+= Header
-Go to _Appeareance > Menus_ and create a new menu for the footer; add all links you need and make sure the _Display location_ is set to _Footer menu_.
+Allows you to make the header sticky or non-sticky.
+Simple as that.
+On thing worth mentioning though, is that the header will always be non-sticky on mobile devices, as the vertical space is quite limited.

-= Favicons =
+= Search Page
-If you wish to use a favicon for your site, simply follow the [instructions of WordPress](https://codex.wordpress.org/Creating_a_Favicon) itself or navigate directly to _Appearance > Customize > Site Identity > Site Icon_ if you're familiar with the process.
+The search page cannot be configured in the theme customizer, but it's fairly easy.
+Simply go to _Pages_ and create a new empty search page, then on the right-hand side select _Page Attributes > Template > Search Page_.
+Publish the page and link to it as you wish, for example in your menu.

 == Customization ==
 All of the below is optional.
 Be aware that further customization of this WordPress theme requires a certain level of programming.